 San Diego, CA 92101

 Rady Shell is easily accessible from anywhere in San Diego.

-It is only a short walk along the Embarcadero Foothpath from the San Diego Trolley’s Convention Center and Gaslamp Quarter stops to Embarcadero Marina Park South.
-Public transportation is an ideal way to visit the venue via the Metropolitan Transit System.
+It is only a short walk along the Embarcadero Foothpath from the San Diego Trolley’s Convention Center and Gaslamp Quarter to Embarcadero Marina Park South.
+Public transportation is ideal for visiting the venue via the Metropolitan Transit System.
 The Green Line trolley connects to both the Coaster commuter rail and Amtrak trains at the Downtown Santa Fe Depot station and the UC San Diego Blue Line Extension goes to La Jolla and UCSD.